harryjackson/cool/README.md

 independant processes in a network is something I'd like to achieve even if it's only doing simple tasks..

-\section Installation
+## Installation

 The entire project is written in C.

 I use Cmake where the src directory is ./src and build is ./build.
-Cmake generates an XCode project for me that I then use for all development.
+Cmake generates an XCode project.
 I'm using an out of source build so I can compeltely blast everythign under ./build and start from scratch.

 To generate an XCode project do this...